Elevator: The Haunted Mansion

 Part of the Haunted Mansion attraction at Disneyland in Anaheim, California, and Disneyland in Paris, France, takes place on an elevator.
-The "stretching room" on the ride is actually an elevator that travels downwards, giving access to a short tunnel which leads to the rest of the attraction.
-The elevator has no ceiling and its shaft is decorated to look like walls of a mansion.
-Because there is no roof, passengers are able to see the walls of the shaft by looking up, which gives the illusion of the room stretching.
+The ride's "stretching room" is actually an elevator that descends while giving the illusion of stretching upwards.
+This effect is achieved by having an open ceiling and decorated shaft, allowing passengers to see the walls move as they descend.

 For urban transport

 In some towns where terrain is difficult to navigate, elevators are used as part of urban transport systems.